Algebraic Presentations of Type Dependency: Introduction

 \section{Introduction}

-In his unfinished and only partially published \cite{MR3402489,1602.00352,MR3584698,MR3475277,MR3607209} research programme on type theories, Voevodsky aimed to develop a mathematical theory of type theories, similar to the theory of groups or rings.
+In his unfinished and only partially published \cite{MR3402489,Voevodsky_relative,MR3584698,MR3475277,MR3607209} research programme on type theories, Voevodsky aimed to develop a mathematical theory of type theories, similar to the theory of groups or rings.
 In particular, he aimed to state and prove rigorously an ``Initiality Conjecture'' for type theories, in line with the initial semantics approach to the syntax of (programming) languages (cf.~\Cref{sec:initial-semantics}).

-One aspect of this Initiality Conjecture is to construct, from the types and terms of a programming language, a ``model'', that is, a mathematical object---typically, a category equipped with some extra structure.
+One aspect of this Initiality Conjecture is to construct, from the types and terms of a programming language, a ``model'', that is, a mathematical object (which is supposed to be an initial object in a category of models and their morphisms).
 To help with this endeavour in the context of initial semantics for type theories, Voevodsky introduced the essentially-algebraic theory of \emph{B-systems}.
 The models of this theory, he conjectured in \cite{VV_B-systems}, are constructively equivalent to the well-known \emph{C-systems} or \emph{contextual categories} first introduced by Cartmell~\cite{DBLP:journals/apal/Cartmell86}.
 Furthermore, in his Templeton grant application~\cite{TempletonProposal}, Voevodsky writes:

 \begin{quote} The theory of B-systems is conjecturally equivalent to the theory of C-systems that were introduced by John Cartmell under the name ``contextual categories'' in [2],[3].
 Proving this equivalence is among the first goals of the proposed research. \end{quote}